chainguard-dev/edu/content/chainguard/chainguard-images/shared-responsibility-model/index.md

 Chainguard App Images are specialized container images designed to be used "as-is" in production environments.

 ### Key Characteristics
-1. Minimal Attack Surface: Built using a [distroless](/chainguard/chainguard-images/getting-started-distroless/) approach, removing unnecessary components to reduce potential vulnerabilities.
+1. **Minimal Attack Surface**: Built using a [distroless](/chainguard/chainguard-images/getting-started-distroless/) approach, removing unnecessary components to reduce potential vulnerabilities.
-2. Up-to-date Components: Continuously updated with the latest security patches and version updates from upstream projects.
+2. **Up-to-date Components**: Continuously updated with the latest security patches and version updates from upstream projects.
-3. Low to Zero CVEs: Rigorously scanned and maintained to minimize known vulnerabilities.
+3. **Low to Zero CVEs**: Rigorously scanned and maintained to minimize known vulnerabilities.
-4. Layered Security Responsibility:
+4. **Layered Security Responsibility**:
     * Top layers (Apps and Lang Libs) are managed by upstream open source projects
     * Lower layers (Toolchains and System) are secured and maintained by Chainguard
-5. Compliance with CHP Levels: Adhere to Chainguard's Container Hardening Policy, typically at higher levels (CHP3-CHP5) for enhanced security.
+5. **Compliance with [CHP Levels](/chainguard/chainguard-images/shared-responsibility-model/#types-of-chainguard-images-based-on-container-hardening-policy-chp-levels)**: Adhere to Chainguard's Container Hardening Policy, typically at higher levels (CHP3-CHP5) for enhanced security.
-6. SLSA Conformance: Built in accordance with [Supply-chain Levels for Software Artifacts](/open-source/slsa/what-is-slsa/) (SLSA) guidelines.
+6. **SLSA Conformance**: Built in accordance with [Supply-chain Levels for Software Artifacts](/open-source/slsa/what-is-slsa/) (SLSA) guidelines.
-7. Immutable and Verified: Signed and verified to ensure integrity throughout the software supply chain.
+7. **Immutable and Verified**: Signed and verified to ensure integrity throughout the software supply chain.
-8. SBOM Generation: Includes a build-time generated [Software Bill of Materials](/open-source/sbom/what-is-an-sbom/) for transparency and auditing.
+8. **SBOM Generation**: Includes a build-time generated [Software Bill of Materials](/open-source/sbom/what-is-an-sbom/) for transparency and auditing.
-9. FIPS Compliance: Versions available that meet Federal Information Processing Standards.
+9. **FIPS Compliance**: Versions available that meet Federal Information Processing Standards.
-10. Rapid Patching: Covered by Chainguard's SLA for quick resolution of newly discovered vulnerabilities.
+10. **Rapid Patching**: Covered by Chainguard's SLA for quick resolution of newly discovered vulnerabilities.

 ### Use Cases
 * Ideal for organizations requiring secure, production-ready container images